ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

     $ conda env create -f environment.yml

 This will take a few minutes and will see a lot of text scroll past in the the prompt/terminal.
 You may need to respond y then press ENTER at some point.
-The environment is automatically named workshop_env.
+The environment is automatically named sgw_env.
 Once it has built, we need to activate the environment by executing:

     $ conda activate sgw_env